BlockchainCommons/GordianSeedTool-iOS/Docs/MANUAL.md

 Seeds can be imported into **Seed Tool** via a variety of means.

+#### Scanning Seeds

 The **Scan** (qr code) button on the main menu provides the most automated methods for importing seeds, using your camera, or the cut-and-paste clipboard.
 Just point your camera at a QR of a seed (for first time usage, you will be required to provide access to the camera), or copy text containing a standard `ur` description of a seed into the clipboard, then hit the **Paste** button.

 Note that for these methodologies, **Seed Tool** expects the QR code or the clipboard to contain a [Uniform Resource](https://github.com/BlockchainCommons/Research/blob/master/papers/bcr-2020-005-ur.md), a standardized way to encode data in an efficient and self-identifying way.
-This will usually mean a [`ur-crypto-seed`](https://github.com/BlockchainCommons/Research/blob/master/papers/bcr-2020-006-urtypes.md#cryptographic-seed-crypto-seed), though SSKR and Request/Response URs are also possible.
+This will usually mean a [`ur-crypto-seed`](https://github.com/BlockchainCommons/Research/blob/master/papers/bcr-2020-006-urtypes.md#cryptographic-seed-crypto-seed).

+Besides scanning seeds, you can also scan SSKR shares, as described below.

+#### Adding Seeds

-The **add** ("+") button below the main menu gives a number of options for creating seeds in **Seed Tool**, but also lets you as hex bytes, `ur:crypto-seed`, `Bytewords`, BIP39 Mnemonic Words, or Share words.
+The **add** ("+") button below the main menu gives a number of options for creating seeds in **Seed Tool**, but also lets you input text as hex bytes, `ur:crypto-seed`, `Bytewords`, BIP39 Mnemonic Words, or SSKR shares.
 In each case, you just type or paste the words, and then click "Done".

 The following show examples of the data you might input for each data type: